Land Records

 Genealogy Research

-Our office does not do research.
+Our office does not conduct research.
 If there is a specific document you are looking for we will be glad to assist you.
 See copy request section.

 The Fayette County Clerk's Office has a variety of documents that may be useful to a genealogist.